NhiNguyencmt8/StretchMapping/results/Dynamic_Objects_Person_InView.md

 **Object Detection Metrics**:
 - Recall: ???
-- Missed Objects: Plates, Apple, Bottle, Table, Plant, Side Drawer, Ball, TV, Wall, Lamp.
+- Missed Objects: Plates, Apple, Bottle, Ball, Wall

 **Dynamic Object Classification**:
 - F1 Score: ???
 - False Positives: ???,???
 - False Negatives: ???,???

 **Qualitative Observation**: Smaller objects such as the ones mentioned above were discarded by the algorithm.
-Objects such as TV, wall, Plant and Side Drawer were also not registered as objcts despite being segmented by the segmentation pipeline.
+Objects were also not registered despite being segmented by the segmentation pipeline.

 ### Khronos with ORBSLAM2